RadicalZephyr/snake-puzzle-solver/README.md

 If you want to solve a different puzzle, modify the `puzzle` var in `puzzle-solve.core`.

-If you want to solve a non-5x5 puzzle, then modify the magic numbers ;)
+If you want to solve a non-5x5 puzzle, then modify the `x-limit` and `y-limit` vars.

 ## License